grafana/k6-docs/src/data/markdown/docs/01 guides/05 Testing Guides/04 Running large tests.md

 ## OS fine-tuning

-For the purpose of this demonstration, we are using a Linux (Ubuntu Server) machine.
-The instructions will be the same for any Linux distribution.

-The following configuration changes are required to allow the k6 instance to use the full network capacity of the server.
+The following OS changes allow k6 to use the **full network capacity** of the machine for maximum performance.
-Detailed information about these settings can be found in our [OS fine-tuning article](/misc/fine-tuning-os).

 <div class="code-group" data-props='{}'>